karolissam/SampleProject/README.md

 # Browse issues
 App for browsing issues.
-According to api, pull request are also issues.
+According to api, pull requests are also issues.

 ## Testing:
 Specify owner and repo in the format of owner/repo in the input at the bottom.
 Default value is: public-apis/public-apis